 - Unsafe turns caused by failing to check mirrors or failing to yield to traffic

 - Reckless and/or aggressive driving, often caused by the need to meet delivery deadlines

 - Distracted driving caused by cell phone or radio use

 - Driving under the influence of drugs or alcohol

 - Improper or unsafe truck loads

-- Getting lost, which can cause truck drivers to end up travelling the wrong way or travelling on restricted roads
+- Getting lost, which can cause truck drivers to end up traveling the wrong way or traveling on restricted roads

 In addition, external factors can play a part in causing a truck accident, including poor road condition, low lighting or bad weather.